 In light of the low diagnosis rate, speakers suggested that diagnosis demands pre-diagnostic counselling and consent, cognitive assessment, increased communication, and psychosocial intervention in early and moderate Dementia.
 Importantly, speakers highlighted a need for high quality assessments, explaining that poor quality assessments are leading to poor diagnosis.

 The issue of diagnosis was just one of several important matters raised at the DAA’s annual event.
-Melanie Dawson was particularly impressed by the informative discussion of person-centered care, which forms an essential part of the DAA’s Declaration and the services that Helping Hands provides.
+Jayne Vale was particularly impressed by the informative discussion of person-centered care, which forms an essential part of the DAA’s Declaration and the services that Helping Hands provides.